khulnasoft-lab/design.khulnasoft.com/contents/patterns/forms.md

 By default a form flows top to bottom in a single column.
 Inline inputs in a vertical form are only acceptable when they’re related, for example, name and surname.
 In a tabular layout, a form can use both columns and rows.

 In rare cases, a `<label>` can be placed to the left of the input.
 For example, in a [filter](/components/filter) section or a [date picker](/components/date-picker).

+If the form must be completed in a linear order or has conditional logic, consider segmenting related tasks by using a [stepper](/components/stepper).

 Input and selection controls can be any width that uses a [base-8 progression](/product-foundations/spacing).
 There are also five preset sizes that can be used to normalize the width in any form.
 When considering responsive behavior, these should be regarded as maximum widths.